fmeschia/esr-meter/README.md

 Design
 ------

-This device measures internal resistance by using Ohm's law: R = ∆V/∆I. The battery is first connected to a load, then the load is removed.
+This device measures the internal resistance by using Ohm's law: R = ∆V/∆I. The battery is first connected to a load, then the load is removed.
 The voltage at the battery teminals is measured just before removing the load, and just after the load is removed.
 The current drawn from the battery is also measured, almost simultaneously with the two voltage measurements.

 Voltage and current measurement is performed using a 4-wire (Kelvin) technique: current is measured by a sensing resistor along the "hot" high-current path which connects the battery to the load, and voltage is sensed through two "cold" leads, that carry no current.
 This also allows for internal resistance measurement of the individual cells in a multi-cell battery, as long as the individual cell voltages are available at a balance tap.